akitikkx/channel-me-perfect-ktor/README.md

-# Ktor: Firebase Admin Sample Backend
+# Channel Me Perfect Ktor - A Ktor-based Firebase Admin SDK Sample Backend

 ## About the application